therandomuser03/nexreel/README.md

 ## Overview

 NexReel automates the process of short video creation by leveraging AI for script generation, image synthesis, and video rendering.
 With built-in user authentication, a robust serverless database, and integrated AI APIs, the project provides an end-to-end solution for dynamic content generation.
-This README serves as both a technical guide and a documented report on the inner workings of NexReel.
+This README serves as both a technical guide and a documented report on Nexreel's inner workings.

 ## Features